-What you must pay when you Services that are covered for you get these services Outpatient mental health care Covered services include: You pay a \$0 copay for Medicare-covered Telehealth Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social services. worker, clinical nurse specialist, nurse practitioner, You pay a \$30 copay for each physician assistant, or other Medicare-qualified mental Medicare-covered individual health care professional as allowed under applicable state visit. laws.
-These services include transcranial magnetic You pay a \$30 copay for each stimulation (TMS) performed in a provider's office and Medicare-covered group visit. visits for the adjustment of medications.
-You pay a \$0 copay for Our plan also covers additional non-Medicare Counseling Telehealth counseling services. therapy.
+Services that are covered for you What you must pay when you get these services 2048.
+You can call these numbers for free, 24 hours a day, 7 days a week.
+Prior authorization may be required for certain procedures and is the responsibility of your physician.
+Outpatient mental health care You pay a \$0 copay for Covered services include: Mental health services provided by a state-licensed Telehealth mental health and counseling services. psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, You pay a \$30 copay for each individual visit. physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.
+These services include transcranial magnetic stimulation (TMS) performed in a provider's office and visits for the adjustment of medications.
+You pay a \$30 copay for each group visit.
+Our plan also covers additional non-Medicare Counseling therapy.
 Sessions are limited to 30 minutes per visit.
-You pay a \$30 copay for inperson counseling services Outpatient rehabilitation services Covered services include: physical therapy, occupational You pay a \$0 copay for therapy, and speech language therapy.
-Medicare-covered Telehealth Outpatient rehabilitation services are provided in various services. outpatient settings, such as hospital outpatient You pay a \$30 copay for departments, independent therapist offices, and Medicare-covered visit.
-Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-Outpatient substance abuse services Covered services include: You pay a \$0 copay for Medicare-covered Telehealth • Outpatient assessment, evaluation, and treatment for services. substance use related disorders by a Medicare-qualified health care profession as allowed under applicable state You pay a \$30 copay for each Medicare-covered individual visit. • Intervention and advise focused counseling for You pay a \$30 copay for each modifying behavior and enhancing awareness of Medicare-covered group visit. substance use.
-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical You pay a \$300 copay for each centers Medicare-covered surgery at an Note: If you are having surgery in a hospital facility, you ambulatory surgical center. should check with your provider about whether you will be
+Outpatient rehabilitation services You pay a \$0 copay for Covered services include: physical therapy, occupational therapy, and speech language therapy.
+Telehealth rehabilitation services.
+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
+You pay a \$30 copay for each therapy visit.
+Outpatient substance abuse services You pay a \$0 copay for • Outpatient assessment, evaluation, and treatment for substance use related disorders by a Medicare-qualified health care profession as allowed under applicable state Telehealth services.
+You pay a \$30 copay for each individual visit. laws.Intervention and advise focused counseling for modifying behavior and enhancing awareness of substance use.
+You pay a \$30 copay for each group visit.